indigooooooo/poke-cord-auto-catcher/README.md

 You do not need everything in the zip, just download the .exe if you want that.

-Hit the Green Code Button, click "Download ZIP"
+Hit the Green Code Button, click "Download ZIP" Extract the downloaded folder, go into the "dist" folder, and open PokéCordAutoCatcherx.x.exe Thats it :)

+Thank You Alex & Alex for testing <3